Nationally Competitive Scholarships

 - Undergraduate students who are interested in careers in Foreign Service, National Security, the Military, etc, who want a cultural and language immersion program.: Critical Language Scholarship, Boren Scholarship

-- Undergraduate students who represent a diverse US population of students under-represented in study abroad programs (first-generation college student, Pell-Grant-recipient, student of color, LGBT student, STEM majors, etc.) who want to study abroad but cost would be prohibitive: Benjamin A. Gilman, Generation Study Abroad
+- Undergraduate students who represent a diverse US population of students under-represented in study abroad programs (first-generation college student, Pell-Grant-recipient, student of color, LGBT student, STEM majors, etc.) who want to study abroad but cost would be prohibitive: Benjamin A. Gilman.

 - Undergraduate students who wish to study in Asia: Freeman-Asia

-- Sophomores and Juniors, who are looking for a scholarly year between undergraduate and graduate schools, and want to engage in research or teaching abroad: Fulbright US Students' Program
+- Sophomores and Juniors, who are looking for a scholarly year between undergraduate and graduate schools, and want to engage in research or teaching abroad: Fulbright US Students' Program.
+Carroll's internal deadline this year is Wednesday, September 21, 2022.
+The national deadline is Tuesday, October 11, 2022.

 - Juniors, who know they want to apply for graduate school working toward careers in public service, such as Master of Public Administration, Master of Public Health, Master of Social Work, Master of Education, Master of Public Policy, or Master of International Affairs: Truman Scholarship